 Network Firewall Price: Comparing Security Costs

-Network firewall cost is determined by a range of factors, including business size, security integration, and services and support agreements.Learn about Fortinet Next-Generation Firewalls
+Network firewall cost is determined by a range of factors, including business size, security integration, and services & support agreements.Learn about Fortinet Next-generation Firewalls

 Today, every business that connects to the Internet needs a network firewall, not only to protect the network from attacks and malicious behavior, but also to enable business productivity as part of an integrated security architecture that keeps network connections reliable and secure.
 There are many products on the market described as firewalls, ranging in price from a few hundred dollars to tens of thousands of dollars, based on the size and needs of the business and how the firewall will be maintained and supported.